Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 A CLI command is a sequence of printable ASCII characters terminated with `\r\n` (ASCII codes 13, 10).
 Every CLI command returns a response, which may be empty.
-Response begins with the exact copy of the received command, terminated with `\r\n`, then followed by an arbitrary number of lines, each terminated with `\r\n`, and finalized with the ASCII ENF-OF-TEXT character (code 3) immediately followed by the final `\r\n`.
+Response begins with the exact copy of the received command, terminated with `\r\n`, then followed by an arbitrary number of lines, each terminated with `\r\n`, and finalized with the ASCII END-OF-TEXT character (code 3) immediately followed by the final `\r\n`.

-For example, a command `cfg   list` (the excessive spaces were added for demonstrational purposes) may produce the following response (non-printable characters are shown with escape sequences, e.g. `\r`):
+For example, a command `cfg   list  ` (the excessive spaces were added for demonstrational purposes) may produce the following response (non-printable characters are shown with escape sequences, e.g. `\r`):

 ```
-cfg   list\r\n
+cfg   list  \r\n
 can.bitrate           = 1000000     [10000, 1000000] (1000000)\r\n
 can.power_on          = 0           [0, 1] (0)\r\n
 can.terminator_on     = 0           [0, 1] (0)\r\n